pingcap/docs/information-schema/client-errors-summary-by-host.md

 * Permission errors.
 * A table does not exist.

-Client errors are returned to the client via the MySQL server protocol, where applications are expected to appropriate action.
-The `information_schema` table `CLIENT_ERRORS_SUMMARY_BY_HOST` provides an useful method to inspect errors in the scenario that applications are not correctly handling (or logging) errors returned by the TiDB server.
+These errors are returned to the client via the MySQL server protocol, where applications are expected to appropriate action.
+The `information_schema`.`CLIENT_ERRORS_SUMMARY_BY_HOST` table provides a useful method to inspect errors in the scenario where applications are not correctly handling (or logging) errors returned by the TiDB server.

 Because `CLIENT_ERRORS_SUMMARY_BY_HOST` summarizes the errors on a per-remote-host basis, it can be useful to diagnose scenarios where one application server is generating more errors than other servers.
 Possible scenarios include: